-The Huron Perth & Area Ontario Health Team (HPA OHT)’s Diversity, Equity, Inclusion (DEI) Working Group was established in spring 2021 as part of the Accountability and Implementation Structure for HPA OHT.
+The Huron Perth & Area Ontario Health Team (HPA-OHT)’s Equity, Diversity, Inclusion and Anti-Racism (EID-AR) Working Group was established in spring 2021 as part of the Accountability and Implementation Structure for HPA-OHT.
 Secretariat staff and member organization representatives comprise the Working Group undertake this important work.

 with members and, together, take action.
 The Guide serves as one source for members to

 integrate into their own organization’s DEI work and as the foundation for the future action by

 This statement can be used by member organizations of the HPA-OHT as a “foundational